 Here are some frequently asked questions on GMAT Focus Edition 2024.

-The duration of the New GMAT Test will be 2 hours and 15 minutes.
+The duration of the GMAT Focus Edition is 2 hours and 15 minutes.

-There will be three sections in the New GMAT Test – Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+There are three sections in the GMAT Focus Edition – Quantitative Reasoning, Verbal Reasoning, and Data Insights.

-Yes, Sentence correction section has been removed from Verbal Reasoning and Geometry will be removed from Quantitative Reasoning.
+Yes, Sentence correction section has been removed from Verbal Reasoning and Geometry has been removed from Quantitative Reasoning.

 The New GMAT Focus Edition gives you one single total score based on three sections (Quantitative Reasoning, Verbal Reasoning, and Data Insights), unlike the old GMAT Exam, which gave three different scores (The total score, AWA score, and IR score) Read this article – GMAT Focus Edition- Score Chart and Percentiles